 This month is a great time to start using planting calendars, garden journals, and other garden planning documents to explore/ study your garden’s progress.
 Below are my record-keeping, garden planning sheets, and fun gardening activities to track & improve your garden.
 They may inspire you to create your own custom documents.

 And in 2023, check out our online store.
-I will laungh my collection of garden journals, planting calendars, and gardening education books.
+I will launch my collection of garden journals, planting calendars, and gardening education books.

 October in Cebu brings steady rainfall and a daily chorus of bird calls.
 Healing Present’s (HP) headquarters is located in the bustling, concrete landscape of Cebu City.
 It sits far below from the farm’s upland vegetation and pocket forests.